This Unexpected Place Helps Couples Get More Intimate

 5. The novelty of an outdoor experience creates stronger memories.

-Being in the outdoors exposes you to new surroundings and experiences that build the kind of memories that studies show are an integral part of making it through tough times and a key component of relationship longevity.
+Being in the outdoors exposes you to new surroundings and experiences that build the kind of memories that studies show3 are an integral part of making it through tough times and a key component of relationship longevity.
 Remember, even the bad, ugly, and awkward moments can become hilarious memories, so take the sunburns, tipped canoes, and mosquito nests with a grain of salt; they'll make a great campfire story someday.

 6. Being outdoors can increase your sex drive.

-The rush of endorphins and the adrenaline from breathtaking landscapes, adventure, and fresh-air activities can generally leave you feeling more frisky, but if you're doing anything particularly active, that exercise increases your blood flow—including sending more blood to your sexual organs—and also increases testosterone levels, which gives our sex drives a big boost and can increase our levels of arousal.
+The rush of endorphins and the adrenaline from breathtaking landscapes, adventure, and fresh-air activities can generally leave you feeling more frisky, but if you're doing anything particularly active, that exercise increases your blood flow—including sending more blood to your sexual organs—and also increases testosterone levels, which gives our sex drives a big boost and can increase our levels of arousal4.

 7. It also makes you look and feel sexier.